gamma-delta/conlangs/Vecinis/how_to/1-Pronunciation.md

-# Pronunciation
+# 1: Pronunciation
+Vecinis is spelled more or less the same way it is said, although there are a few exceptions.
+This makes it fairly easy to learn from a book.

+## In this chapter:
+* Sounds associated with certain letters
+* Spelling rules and exceptions

-Vecinis is more or less spelled the same way it is said, although there are a few exceptions.
-In addition, there are two ways to write Vecinis; one for normal writing and one called "dialogue writing" used for transcribing dialogue or when Vecinis diacritics are not avaliable (for example, when using a Strannic printing press).
+There are two ways to write Vecinis.
+One is used for common, normal writing, and one is called "dialogue writing" and used for dialogue, phonetic transcription, or when Vecinis diacritics are not avaliable (for example, when using a Strannic printing press).

 > Yes, this means you can type Vecinis with just a normal keyboard.